East London Travel Guide

 East London © Lysippos

 Gateway to the beautiful Wild Coast, East London is a small, friendly city on the Indian Ocean where activities like surfing, fishing and golf take precedence.
-The city centre branches out into business parks, malls and suburbs set in subtropical vegetation, which are dissected by a myriad of rivers such as the Buffalo and Nahoon, whose wide banks meander lazily into the ocean, offering locals excellent fishing, rowing and cruising opportunities.
+The city centre branches out into business parks, malls and suburbs set in subtropical vegetation, which are dissected by many rivers including the Buffalo and Nahoon, whose wide banks meander lazily into the ocean, offering locals excellent fishing, rowing and cruising opportunities.